The spectrum of the Schr\"{o}dinger Hamiltonian for trapped particles in a cylinder with a topological defect perturbed by two attractive delta interactions: Radial spectrum of a point-mass particle with a topological defect

 From expression (\ref{14}), for the radial equation (\ref{7}), we obtain

 Equation (\ref{15}) can be recast in a more suitable form with the position $q=b\rho$, where $b=\sqrt{E_B}$ ($E_B\geq 0$); hence we can write

 For $B=1$, (\ref{16}) is nothing else but Bessel's equation whose solutions can be expressed in terms of Bessel functions $J_n(s)$ with $n\in\mathbb{N}$.
 In our case, the presence of the topological defect makes the usual solutions $J_n$ no more suitable.
-Instead, we need the Bessel's functions with fractional index $\nu$, $\nu=n/B$.
+Instead, we need the Bessel's functions with non integer index $\nu$, $\nu=n/B$.